 top of page

-The 5 Most Important Supplements: Multivitamin, D, B Complex, Fish Oil, and Probiotic
+The 5 Most Important Supplements to Take: Multivitamin, D, B Complex, Fish Oil, and Probiotic

 You have likely heard many people say that you should get all of your vitamins and minerals from your diet.
 In a perfect world, this might be possible and certainly is worthy of an effort, even with supplementation.
 Plenty of fresh vegetables, fruits, whole grains, fish, nuts, seeds, and eggs should be a part of everyone’s diet.
 Vitamin and mineral supplements can not and should not replace a good diet.
 To cover those days when you don’t eat well, expend extra calories, go traveling, and go way off the deep diet end, taking supplements will cover the gaps.
 Let’s take a closer look at the ones we recommend and why they are in our top five.